• Skip to primary navigation

 In cooking, some savory dishes may call for brown sugar as an ingredient in sauces or marinades to balance out spiciness or acidity.

-Coconut Sugar vs. Brown Sugar: What’s The Difference?
+Coconut Sugar vs Brown Sugar: What's the Difference?
+Save for Later!

 Two popular types of sugar are coconut sugar and brown sugar.